says the Temple Mount was "six furlongs around, including Fort Antonia"

 on the west at least, are Herodian walls.
 He states that the Wailing

-Tuvia Sagiv gives for a lower location for the Temple on the Mount,
+Tuvia Sagiv gives for a more southern location for the Temple on the Mount,

 such as the view into the place of the sacrifices from both the high

-tower of Fort Antonia and also the balcony of Agrippa II, also water
+tower of Fort Antonia and also the balcony of Agrippa II located on the western hill, also the water

 levels of the mount.
 His Temple location allows for the aqueduct as the

-Place of the Trumpeting stone was found at below the Southwest corner
+Place of the Trumpeting stone was found below the Southwest corner

 of the Temple Mount.
 It fell during the destruction of the Temple and

-cracked the paving stones on the first century street below.
-This makes
+cracked the paving stones on the first century street below, so there

 Martin and all others that claim the location of the Temple was in the